 NFL Odds Explanation

 Welcome to the NFL odds page here at Sportsbook Review.
-This is where you'll find fresh odds on every football game being offered at the dozens of approved sportsbooks on our list.
+This is where you'll find fresh betting odds on every football game being offered at the online sportsbooks from the rating guide.
 You'll also find the lines history and consensus reports for each game as they become available.
 This information can help you make smarter decisions about where to place your wagers; think of it as a comprehensive price guide for sports bettors.
+(Explanations on NBA odds and NCAA basketball odds, as well as the odds for other major sports, are available through the links at the bottom of the page.)

-Near the top-left of the page, you'll find drop-down menus that allow you to shift between sports leagues, and to select which betting lines you want to view: point spreads, money lines, totals, or a combination of spreads and totals.
-You can also specify odds for the full game, for the first or second half, or any of the four quarters.
+Near the top-left of the NFL odds page, you'll find drop-down menus that allow you to shift between sports leagues, and to select which betting lines you want to view: point spreads, money lines, totals, or a combination of spreads and totals.
+You can also specifyif you wish to view the NFL odds for the full game, for the first or second half, or any of the four quarters.
 Use the arrow keys to scroll through the available sportsbooks on our odds board.

 Below the arrows, you'll see the opening lines at the sportsbook you chose from the Settings menu.
 You can mouse over the word “OPENER” to reveal the latest consensus numbers; this survey data shows how many bettors are on either side of the point spread, in the form of a percentage.
 For more detailed information, mouse over the area where those percentages were shown, and a blue information box will appear.
 Click on that box to see another menu divided into five categories: Information, Lines History, Injuries, Consensus, and Matchup.